mojalil/defi-stablecoin/README.md

 ## Running Tests

-To run individual test use forge test and match with the test you want to run e.g `forge test --match-test testGetUsdValue`
+To run individual test use forge test and match with the test you want to run e.g `forge test --match-test testGetUsdValue` or use `-vvv` tag for a more verborse output `forge test --match-test testGetUsdValue -vvv`

 ## Safety